Iain Banks: Personal life

 Banks met his first wife Annie in London before the 1984 release of his first book.
 They lived in Faversham in the south of England, then split up in 1988.
 Banks returned to Edinburgh and dated another woman for two years.
-Iain and Annie were reconciled a year later and they moved to Fife.
-They were married in Hawaii in 1992, but in 2005, after 15 years of marriage, they separated.
+After she left him, Iain and Annie were reconciled and moved to Fife.
+They married in Hawaii in 1992, but in 2005, after 15 years of marriage, they separated.

 In 1998 Banks was in a near-fatal accident when his car rolled off the road.
 In February 2007, Banks sold his extensive car collection, including a 3.2-litre Porsche Boxster, a Porsche 911 Turbo, a 3.8-litre Jaguar Mark II, a 5-litre BMW M5 and a daily-use diesel Land Rover Defender, whose power he had boosted by about 50 per cent.
 All these Banks exchanged for a Lexus RX 400h hybrid – later replaced by a diesel Toyota Yaris, and said in future he would fly only in emergencies.